 This is a follow up story for Leader Connecting Leaders.
-If you're interested in reading how they got started, published about 2 years ago, check it out here.
+If you're interested in reading how they got started, published over 2 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 My name is Jodi Carlson, I am a professional web designer, wife, and mom.
 I also run a successful profitable blog that all started from a hobby that started when I was 6 years old and said yes I want to join Girl Scouts.

 Tell us about what you’ve been up to!
 Has the business been growing?

 In the past year, I have continued to add new booklets to my website.
 I think last year I added 10 more books.
 Some of them are challenging to make fun so it can take a couple of months to get right.
 I put a lot of work in not only making them easy to follow, educational, but most importantly fun.
 I want my books to not feel like schoolwork, rather an activity to do with family and friends because you want to.

 Focus all my time on working on great programs to earn badges, rather than focusing on other areas of troop management.

 I have also been able to add my booklets to the teacher pays teacher subscription service for teachers so sales on that site have gone up.
 I started doing crafts on my website and have helped with my ad revenue.
 And started a Youtube channel with videos making those crafts.

 What have been your biggest lessons learned in the last year?